-Through the years, I have witnessed some incredible sales results following home staging, but this detailed process is so much more than simply rearranging furniture, baking cookies before a showing and adding fresh flowers on the table.
+Through the years, I have witnessed some incredible sales results following home staging, but this detailed process is so much more than simply rearranging furniture, baking cookies before a showing, and adding fresh flowers to the table.

 The Magic Is In The Details

-Aside from the well known suggestions that are most commonly discussed and will always be very important (clean, paint, organize, declutter, depersonalize), I would like to now dig a little deeper and share some additional tips that have proven time and time again to be extremely effective in the fast sale of many Real Estate listings.
+Aside from the well-known suggestions that are most commonly discussed and will always be very important (clean, paint, organize, declutter, depersonalize), I would like to now dig a little deeper and share some additional ideas that have proven time and time again to be extremely effective in the fast sale of many Real Estate listings.

 It is the right amount of details, all combined together in a strategic fashion, that ultimately creates the perfect recipe for a very successful Real Estate presentation.
 Set the stage, and happy selling!!

 Red Barrinuevo is a Canadian Certified Staging Professional and the Technical Staging Editor for Aspired Home Magazine.
 He is the recipient of numerous home staging awards and was picked as RESA’s Top Professional Stager of Canada for 2016.
-He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at its best when it is time to sell.
-Click here to know more about Red Barrinuevo and REDESIGN4MORE Inc.
+He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at their best when it is time to sell.
+Click here to know more about Red Barrinuevo and REDESIGN4MORE Inc. on his site.

 8 Ways to Emotionally Connect to Your Buyers

 More than furniture placement or the perfect wall colour, home staging is about tapping on the emotions of your buyers to motivate them to buy.
-Here are some helpful tips.
+Here are some helpful ideas.

 Stage it, Don’t Decorate it

 Decorating is mostly a personal preference, more of a personal style, which can be a problem for buyers.
-Staging a home is more than decorating.
-It’s a marketing technique that focuses on what your buyers are looking for in a home, then realized through proper merchandising and staging to motivate buyers to buy.
+Staging a house is more than decorating.
+It’s a marketing technique that focuses on what your buyers are looking for in a house, then realized through proper merchandising and staging to motivate buyers to buy.